The Weaver Refining Co Ltd

 a more distant investment in Westhoughton in Lancashire was leased by Edward and Joseph Neill from John Haworth and covered by an indenture dated August 27th 1903, comprised 2904 square yards together with messuages and buildings.

 the lease on 1600 square yards of land at Acton Bridge including the old Mill chimney, cottage buildings and premises.
 This was the land that hosted Tommy Astles' Manure Works.
 But what happened to the business when Tommy emigrated in 1886?
 Edward & Joseph also leased the corner of the field opposite, some 339, on the road to Acton Bridge including piped water rights.
 And also 656 square yards hosting two further cottages.
 All were leased from the owners, the Milner family from September 29th 1903 for 99 years by an agreement dated September 29th 1903 with William Milner, Reginald Ernest Milner, Frances Milner, Arthur Godley & Mary Milner.

-All these properties and were injected into The Weaver Refining Co Ltd which was incorporated in 1908.
+All these properties and were injected into The Weaver Refining Co Ltd in 1908.

-When the Memorandum of Association was drawn up it was clear the directors were keeping all options open and all opportunities on the boil -
+When the Memorandum of Association was drawn up it was clear the directors were keeping all options open and all opportunities on the boil, including salt processing -

 animal products of every conceivable type